 Skip to content

-A pure-JAX implementation supporting both harmonic (OPLSAA-style) and MM3 functional forms, including bond, angle, torsion, and vdW energy terms.
+A pure-JAX implementation supporting both harmonic (OPLSAA-style) and MM3 functional forms, including bond, angle, torsion, stretch-bend cross-term, and vdW energy terms.
+Near-linear torsion terms (central angle >170°) are smoothly suppressed to prevent the well-known dihedral gradient singularity.
 Best for small-to-medium molecules where periodic boundaries and neighbor lists are not needed.
 All energy functions are differentiable via jax.grad, enabling analytical gradient computation.

 Installation